-The signs are everywhere: the metaverse is going mainstream.
-For a while, experiments with this new technology were limited to gamers and tech-forward early adopters.
-But now that brands like Adidas, Nike, Coca Cola, Microsoft and the newly named Meta from Facebook have entered in, everyone is paying attention.
+The signs are everywhere: The metaverse is going mainstream.
+In its early days, users were mainly gamers and tech-forward early adopters.
+But now that brands like Adidas, Nike, Coca-Cola, Microsoft and Meta have joined the conversation, everyone is paying attention.

-Metaverses fall into one of two categories: centralized and decentralized Centralized metaverses are built, governed and monetized by a single institution.
-Decentralized metaverses offer an open-sourced platform that's controlled by users, which creates a community of power.
+Metaverses fall into one of two categories: centralized and decentralized.
+Centralized metaverses are built, governed and monetized by a single institution.
+Decentralized metaverses offer an open-source platform that users control.

-In a decentralized universe, it's much earlier in development and implementation.
-They empower users to build and enhance the immersive experiences they want through Web3 and blockchain technology.
-Decentraland and The Sandbox are great examples—they represent communities of users that build, iterate and manage without a single brand running the platform.
+Decentralized metaverses are much earlier in development and implementation.
+They empower users to build and enhance immersive experiences through Web3 and blockchain technology.
+Decentraland and The Sandbox are great examples—they represent communities of users that create, iterate and manage without a central entity running the platform.

 Where people go, businesses follow

-Hopes for the metaverse are astronomically high.
-Current projections for the metaverse represent an $8-13 trillion market by 2030 with as many as 5 billion users.
+Current projections for the metaverse represent an $8-13 trillion market opportunity by 2030 with as many as 5 billion users.
 It's no surprise that major brands are jumping in as fast as they can.

-- Nike's “Nikeland” experience in Roblox offers participants promotions and visual showrooms, and opportunities for gamification.
-With a click of a button, participants can “jump in" and play new online games and style avatars with Nike branding.
+- Nike's “Nikeland” experience in Roblox offers participants promotions and visual showrooms.
+With a click of a button, participants can jump in and play games and style their avatars with Nike branding.

 - JPMorgan Chase & Co is the first major bank to enter the metaverse.
-Their Onyx Lounge in Decentraland allows for the exchange of data and digital assets.
-The cafe's winding staircase and roaming digital tiger illustrate how companies can own bespoke virtual spaces that give audiences compelling brand interactions.
+Their Onyx Lounge in Decentraland enables the exchange of data and digital assets.
+The cafe's winding staircase and roaming digital tiger illustrate how companies can own virtual spaces that give audiences compelling brand interactions.

-- Accenture has also used the metaverse for training and conferences.
+- Accenture has created its own VR training experience in the metaverse.
 “If that's where the people will be, that's where [brands] want to be," says Michael Abbott of Accenture.
-Sometimes, people stop into Accenture's VR experience just to say “hi."
-While Abbott mentions banks, retailers and media companies as early brand adopters, the interest goes far beyond those categories.
-His view is consistent with the adage that marketers spend money where people spend time.
+Users even visit The Accenture Virtual Experience Solution (AVEnueS) just to say “hi."
+Banks, retailers and media companies are early adopters, but interest goes far beyond those categories.

-The metaverse gives businesses the flexibility to experiment with new ways of connecting with audiences.
-By inventing and evolving their own virtual worlds, businesses have an opportunity to have more meaningful touchpoints with customers.
+The metaverse allows businesses to experiment with new ways of connecting with audiences.
+By inventing and evolving their own virtual worlds, businesses have an opportunity to deliver more meaningful interactions with customers.

 Consumer adoption is slow but steady

-Currently, gamers and NFT traders are most likely to enter the metaverse.
-But as more brands follow suit, the net is growing wider with more and more business and consumer categories exploring how they can tap into the space.
-A study by Insider Intelligence on attitudes toward the metaverse found that 57% of respondents felt strongly or very strongly that the metaverse will soon be as popular as social media is now.
-47% said they could see themselves using the metaverse.
+Today, gamers and metaverse NFT traders are most likely to enter the metaverse.
+But Insider Intelligence reports that 57% of adults surveyed agree that the metaverse will soon be as popular as social media.
+And 47% said they could see themselves using the metaverse.